-Accessing the Case Study
+Accessing the Use Case

 Once the user logs in, the Use Cases tab becomes available for navigation.
-The user should locate and select the use case titled "Effect of a New Ring Road on Air Quality, Serbian Case Study."
-Beneath the case study description, a button named "Run Experiment" is available to access the implementation of the case stuy.
+The user should locate and select the use case titled "Effect of a New Ring Road on Air Quality, Serbian Use Case."
+Beneath the case study description, a button named "Run Experiment" is available to access the implementation of the use case.